 - Data Capture and Predictive, Analytics-Based Action.
 Microgrids generate a large amount of data, which, until integration of advanced computing, was generally lost.
 Using advanced analytics, web connectivity and machine learning, EnTech can capture this data in the cloud, use software to analyze it and automatically improve system performance.
 For example, customer usage data can be paired with energy production and third-party weather data to determine how the environment will impact a customer’s ROI.
 Rather than receiving a larger than expected energy bill because cloud cover impacted solar production, causing energy to be drawn from the grid at the time of use, EnTech’s systems can automatically use data to predict production levels and store solar energy in batteries for use during periods of low output.
 Additionally, utilizing information on utility pricing, the system could analyze production and usage vs. cost to determine the most cost-effective time to charge batteries using the grid in the event of extended inclement weather.
 This ultimately maximizes customer ROI with no manual intervention, increases employee productivity and enhances the user experience.

-Through the integration of digital connectivity, EnTech is vastly improving the microgrid user experience, making it easy for customers to transition to renewable, resilient energy at scale.
+The integration of digital connectivity can vastly improve the microgrid user experience, making it easy for customers to transition to renewable, resilient energy at scale.
 The use of data analytics compounds this ease, helping customers achieve fully optimized energy production and usage with minimal manual intervention.
-As technology continues to evolve, EnTech has committed to bringing new, innovative solutions and a world-class user experience to help achieve its customers’ energy goals and increase their ROI.

 —Dan Nordloh is senior vice president and general manager, Distributed Energy, at EnTech Solutions.